Florida prepares for influx of immigrants from Mexico border

-FORT LAUDERDALE, Fla. — Officials in South Florida say they are frantically preparing for an influx of immigrants being sent by the federal government as the number camped along the U.S. Mexico border grows rapidly.
+FORT LAUDERDALE, Fla. — Officials in South Florida say they are preparing for an influx of immigrants being sent by the federal government as the number of migrants arriving at the U.S.-Mexico border grows rapidly.

-The Democratic mayor called it a “humanitarian crisis,” and warned that many would likely become homeless.

 Palm Beach County Sheriff Ric Bradshaw said he was notified of the plans by the Miami-based office of the U.S. Border Patrol, and that a total of 1,000 people per month would be brought to the two counties from the El Paso, Texas, area.
-He said “family units” of migrants would be processed in both Florida counties, given a notice to appear in court and then released into the community.
+He said immigrant parents and children would be processed in both Florida counties, given a notice to appear in court and then released into the community.

-“We don’t know if that means a 15-year-old, a mother and a father, or a 5-year old and a mother,” Bradshaw said.
-“We believe this is a public safety issue.
-What kind of health conditions do they have?”

-The influx comes as a burgeoning number of Cubans have joined people from Central America and elsewhere trying to get into the U.S. through the Mexican border, creating a massive backlog of people waiting on the Mexican side for months for their chance to apply for asylum.
-The recent surge of Cubans has been propelled in part by loosened traveled restrictions in Central America and deteriorating living conditions in Cuba.
+The federal government has run out of space to process the thousands of immigrants who have been arriving at the border, forcing them to fly migrants to Border Patrol facilities in other locations that have room.

+The migrants are typically processed, released and given a court date in a city where they plan to reside, often with family members.
+Once the immigrants are released, nonprofit organizations in other cities have been stepping in to provide meals and bus tickets to their destinations.

 “If the President will not provide us with financial assistance to house and feed these people, he will be creating a homeless encampment,” Bogen said.
 “I would suggest that we bring them to the Trump hotels and ask the President to open his heart and home as well.”

+President Donald Trump suggested last month he was considering releasing immigrants into so-called “Sanctuary Cities” to punish Democratic congressional foes for inaction on the border.

+Although the Justice Department has in the past listed Broward and Palm Beach as sanctuary jurisdictions — and both are Democratic strongholds — officials in both counties have maintained they are complying with federal immigration enforcement requests.

 Administrators in Broward and Palm Beach planned to have a strategy session.
-Palm Beach County Mayor Mack Bernard said he would reach out to Gov. Ron DeSantis, saying that the burden on his county would be “humungous, specifically for our school system.”
+Palm Beach County Mayor Mack Bernard said he would reach out to Gov. Ron DeSantis, saying that the burden on his county would be “humongous.”

-“If so many people are coming to Palm Beach County we may have to declare a national emergency,” Bernard said.

-The governor’s office did not immediately respond to a request for comment.
+A spokeswoman for the governor’s office said he was not informed of this decision and stressed that Florida counties do not have the resources to accommodate an influx of illegal immigrants.

 María Rodriguez, executive director of Florida Immigration Coalition, said the group has been told of the relocation and is trying to come up with a plan.